Saiapatsu/bd-plugins/README.md

 Open the user modal dialog of the user ID in the clipboard.

+Copy the message JSON data from the clipboard if there's a message link.
+(I had to put this *somewhere*)

 ## RemovalLog

 Periodically compares the guild list against a previous state.